A to Z of Destinations

 1 tbsp peanut oil or vegetable oil, if slow-cooking

 2 tbsp minced scallion greens or chopped coriander (optional)

 1. Rinse the chicken pieces, remove most of the skin, and set aside.
 Place the chicken in a wide bowl.
-Pound together the garlic, ginger, salt, chiles, coriander, and turmeric in a mortar to make a paste.
+Pound together the garlic, ginger, salt, chilis, coriander, and turmeric in a mortar to make a paste.
 Alternatively, mash the garlic and ginger with the side of a knife.
-Place in a small bowl, add the salt, chiles, coriander, and turmeric, and use the back of a spoon to blend them.
+Place in a small bowl, add the salt, chilis, coriander, and turmeric, and use the back of a spoon to blend them.